 3. PyTorch Implementation: DP-SGD Gradient Clipping

 To enforce DP bounds during training, we must bound the sensitivity of the gradients before adding Gaussian noise.
-Here is a hardcore implementation of DP-SGD per-sample gradient clipping and noise injection.
+Here is an implementation of DP-SGD per-sample gradient clipping and noise injection.

 import torch